-I have a unique perspective of education because I was not trained to be a public school teacher.
-I was trained to follow the child and help the whole child which includes all aspects of him/her.
-I learned individual education where each child gets what he/she needs.
+We are educating where each child gets what he/she needs.
 Where learning is natural and learning standards are not something to be checked off and assessed, but constantly part of the learning process without the child feeling pressure.
-I “test” what a child knows through questioning and conversation and observation which shows me what they already know (prior knowledge) and allows me to build on that.
+We assess what a child knows through questioning, conversation and observation which shows us what they already know (prior knowledge) and allows us a platform to build on.
 It’s a natural process.
 Children work at their own pace and learning is fun and stress free.
-The classroom is its own community and the school is the larger community.
-All working together.
+The classroom is its own community and the school is the larger community, all working together.

-Until moving to Florida I was never called a teacher.
-I am a Montessori Directress which is something entirely different.
-I really didn’t know or understand the difference until I moved to Florida and slowly over time it became clear.
-Montessori classrooms are known as the environment, which we take special care to prepare for our students.
-A Directress is a person who is an excellent observer and knows how to observe students in order to get them to reach their highest potential.
-Our environments are child-centered, not teacher-centered, because the children are the important ones in the environment.
-We prepare our environment (classroom) and everything in it to entice the child to explore and follow their interests.
+We prepare our classroom and everything in it to entice the child to explore and follow their interests.
 We work on responsibility within our classroom community, our school community, and the community at large.
 We believe school and family are just as important and we must be a team.
-We have classrooms of different age groups so as to give students the opportunity to help other students which empowers them.
+We have classrooms of different age groups to give students the opportunity to help other students which empowers them.
 The goal is a love of learning and independence.
-We use work plans and journals and self-reflect.
-We have meetings with our students individually on their progress and goals.
 We empower students, teach and model problem-solving, help students to set individual goals, learn organization skills, ignite a passion for research and growth within themselves toward independence.
-That is the ultimate goal.
-When a student is able to set their goals, work at their own pace, explore what interests them, and is capable of doing so without a “teacher” standing in front of them giving them all the directions, they have reached independence.
-We pose higher order questions and invite students to ask questions.
-These questions become “mini researches” for the students who can explore the answers and present and teach the class what they have learned.
+When a student is able to set their goals, work at their own pace, explore what interests them, and is capable of doing so without a teacher standing in front of them giving them all the directions, they have reached their independence.

 At Shining Starr Learning Academy, we welcome students with Dyslexia.
-Unlike the “normal” learner, dyslexics think in pictures not words, so they need a lot of activity with learning vocabulary with pictures or objects which we do in Montessori.
+Unlike the “normal” learner, dyslexics think in pictures not words, so they need a lot of activity learning vocabulary with pictures or objects.
 If they don't have pictures, the student has little or partial understanding .
 Dyslexics also use different parts of their brain which makes their learning / retrieval of information slower and their memory is often affected.
+"Brain Gym" is a strengthening tool to help the left and right brain work together.

 Yes, since we are a hands-on interactive learning environment and each student is assessed individually, your gifted student may excel faster in our environment than in a regular classroom setting.